kodekloudhub/golang/docs/03-operators-and-flow-control/02-arithmetic-operators.md

     The first operation is a straight division of two floats, so it will produce a float result.

-    In the second operation, the flosts are first casted to ints so the values become `24` and `3`.
+    In the second operation, the floats are first casted to ints so the values become `24` and `3`.
 Then a modulo division is performed `%`.
 Modulo yields the *remainder* when the value on the left is divided by the value on the right.
 Remember from elementary level maths - 24 divided by 3 = 8 *remainder 0*.
     </details>
     </details>